 That’s the problem with term life insurance.
 It is not ideal for permanent life insurance needs like burial and funeral needs, estate planning, debt payments, transfer situations, etc.

-We do work with a term life insurance policy that most people on Medicaid/SSI qualify for.
+We do, however, work with a term life insurance policy that most people on Medicaid/SSI qualify for.
 Depending on your age, you can purchase up to $150,000 of death benefit.
 The rates are fixed for up to 35 years.

-Contact us if you have any questions about the term option.
-If you have specific questions about the laws in your state and eligibility, please contact a lawyer in your state.
+Again, If you have specific questions about the Medicaid laws in your state and eligibility, please contact a qualified elder law attorney in your state.

 #2 Whole Life Insurance…If Structured The Right Way